CashlessSociety/together_app/README.md

 - [Test drive - Run the app](https://docs.flutter.dev/get-started/test-drive?tab=androidstudio)

 ## Connect to a GraphQL Server
-Create .env.dev and .env.prod to store variables to access your GraphQL server.
+Create `.env.prod` and `.env.dev` to store variables to access your GraphQL server.

-- Use config `Run (env prod)` to apply .env.prod file for development environment.
+- Use config `Run (env prod)` to apply .env.prod file for production environment.
-- Use config `Run (env dev)` to apply .env.dev file for production environment.
+- Use config `Run (env dev)` to apply .env.dev file for development environment.

 .env file example: